aabouie/Capstone_3/README.md

 https://course.fast.ai/datasets

 I selected 140,000 documents from each category, total of 1,400,000 documents.
+Hence, we made sure to have a balanced dataset for this project.
 As can be seen in the following figure, Yahoo has classified the questions into 10 groups including:
 <img align="right" width="500" src="img/Classes_2.png">
 *   Politics & Government
 *   Family and Relationships